 What is Ethereum?

-With Ethereum’s upgrade to the London Hard Fork, let’s look into Ethereum, the second-biggest cryptocurrency worldwide, based on its market value.
-There are two components to Ethereum, a blockchain platform with its own cryptocurrency called Ether (ETH), and a programming language known as Solidity.
+With Ethereum’s upgrade to the London Hard Fork, let’s look into Ethereum, the second-biggest digital currency worldwide, based on its market value.
+There are two components to Ethereum, a blockchain platform with its own digital currency called Ether (ETH), and a programming language known as Solidity.
 Vitalik Buterin first proposed Ethereum in 2013; he was also one of the pioneers behind the Bitcoin blockchain to expand the technology to include more use cases beyond transactions.